-please note, throughout this guide an will identify modifications to services in response to the COVID-19 pandemic.
-Based on current health recommendations, family style meals are not being served; children's meals are plated individually.
+Please note, throughout this guide an will identify modifications or potential modifications to services in response to the COVID-19 pandemic.
+Based on current health recommendations, family-style meals are not being served; children's meals are plated individually.

 Table of Contents